Kern Community Foundation Scholarship FAQs

 Depending on the scholarship, you may be able to defer your award.
 Our staff works with each scholarship recipient to help them develop a financial plan and protect their best interests.

-Will my scholarship check be sent directly to me?
+Will you mail my scholarship check directly to me?

 If I receive a scholarship one year, will I automatically receive it the next year?

-Some of our scholarships are renewable for up to four years but others are one-year awards or require that students submit renewal applications the following year.
-If your scholarship is renewable, you will need to maintain at least a 2.0 GPA, be enrolled as a full-time student (12 units minimum), demonstrate financial need, or meet any other required criteria and submit required renewal materials for additional payments.
+Some of our scholarships are renewable for up to 4 years, but others are 1-year awards or require students to submit renewal applications the following year.
+If your scholarship is renewable, you must maintain at least a 2.0 GPA, enroll full-time (12 units), show financial need, meet any additional criteria, and submit renewal materials.

-If your scholarship is NOT renewable (i.e. is only for one year), depending on future funding, we intend to continue to offer scholarships for continuing college students and encourage our students to check our website for funding opportunities in the future.
+If your scholarship is NOT renewable (i.e., is only for one year), depending on future funding, we intend to continue offering scholarships for continuing college students and encourage our students to check our website for future funding opportunities.

-If I change schools, will my scholarship be transferred to my new school?
+If I change schools, will my scholarship transfer?

 If you transfer schools, please notify us immediately so we can determine whether you are still eligible for your scholarship.
 If you are eligible, we will transfer your award to your new school.